diopeter2020/DecodeLabs-Data-Analytics-Project/Project2/README.md

 Chair generated the highest revenue at 195,620.11 in total sales Phone generated the lowest revenue at 151,722.39

-🔗 📈 ##Key Findings
+ ## 📈 Key Findings

-Some important observations from the analysis include:
+## Some important observations from the analysis include:

 - The dataset contains 1,200 e-commerce transactions.
 - The average transaction value was approximately 1,053.97.